Changissnz/selfinterest/README.md

 of human behavior, due to explicit effects of artificial axioms, is due to the factor of societal consensus on the divisions, including but not limited to that of "good" and "bad", of "beautiful" and "ugly", of "smart" and "stupid", and of "worthy" and "useless".
-One major ramification comes out of human societies' stabilization reliant on obeying artificial axioms.
+One major ramification comes out of human societies' stabilization being reliant on obeying artificial axioms.
 There are less questions demanded to be asked about the fundamental, what with the prosperity that human societies can attain because they have a stable base of operation that is predominantly their own design, out of self-interest, not subject in entirety to the indiscriminate wrath and luck of occurrences from the axioms of natural